The Dream That Won't Let Go

 But it wasn’t.

 Because even now, hours later, it still lingers.
 The words.
 The feeling.
 That overwhelming sense that the dream wasn’t just a dream.
-That it meant something.
+It meant something.

 "Do it right this time."